saqwed/myedk2/README.md

 Because Ubuntu distribution still keep NASM version as 2.13.02-0.1(2022/05/28), we have to upgrade NASM by ourselves otherwise you will meet build error.

+2023/12/01 Update: You can use apt-get to install NASM now.

 ```bash
 sudo add-apt-repository universe
 sudo apt-get update